-When issued, the SETPRT macro instruction loads a special UCS buffer from the system library.
+When issued, the SETPRT macro instruction can load the UCS buffer from the system library.
 The library contains images of standard IBM character sets and of your own special character sets.
 The operator can be requested to verify the loaded image after mounting the appropriate print chain or train.